kubohiroya/sheet2form/README.md

     * Column A: (empty)
     * Column B: title

-This Example of Google Spreadsheet can be translated into a Google Form like this: https://docs.google.com/forms/d/e/1FAIpQLSc37hbcvgFYFXyLgD4ZBdK0eiLO-i3woPcf_aBGCtSN7jZMDQ/viewform
+This example of Google Spreadsheet can be translated into a Google Form as follows: https://docs.google.com/forms/d/e/1FAIpQLSc37hbcvgFYFXyLgD4ZBdK0eiLO-i3woPcf_aBGCtSN7jZMDQ/viewform

+## Miscellaneous Features

 ### Create new form or update pre-exist form